gmp26/grunt-panda/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+_version-0.1.7_
+* Changed test1 so it tests lodash template processing
+* Improved test4 to catch issue 2
+* Fixed silly asynchronous bug by piping data direct to pandoc rather than by using a temporary file.
+* Added spawnLimit option to control number of pandoc child processes.
+* Changed default options for markdown to html
+* Changed stripMeta default to 4 backticks.
+Backticks play better than dashes when source markdown is previewed without stripping.
+They are interpreted as a code block in both Github and Pandoc flavour markdown.
+* Moved async dependency from developer to user dependencies in package.json

 _version-0.1.6_  Tests use normalised pathnmames for Windows compatibility

 _version-0.1.5_  Now works with file globbing